-This word, absolute surrender, is a great and solemn word, and I believe we do not understand its meaning.
+These words, absolute surrender, are great and solemn.
+I believe we do not fully understand their meaning.
 But yet the little branch preaches it.
 "Have you anything to do, little branch, besides bearing grapes?"
 "No, nothing."

 "Are you fit for nothing?"